Meet the Director, Teachers and Staff of the Ansin Religious School

 Debbie Betesh, 4th grade

-With many years of religious school teaching experience behind me, I look forward to joining the Ohabei Shalom community.
-Teaching Jewish tradition and practice, Hebrew decoding, Torah and prayer is one of my favorite activities.
-Facilitating learning experiences for my students and watching them grow in knowledge and understanding is most rewarding.
-And when I’m not teaching children and adults, I spend time with my family.
-Three of our six children are in Israel, the other 3 are in Baltimore, New York and Boston.
-There are 3 grandchildren (so far) in Israel and 2 in Baltimore.
+Debbie has been teaching religious school for many years in different synagogues in the greater Boston area.
+She’s happy to be returning to ARS this year!
+Teaching Jewish tradition and practice, Hebrew decoding, Torah and prayer is one of her favorite activities.
+Facilitating learning experiences for students and watching them grow in knowledge and understanding is most rewarding.
+And when she’s not teaching children and adults, she spends time with her family.
+Three of their six children are in Israel, the other 3 are in Baltimore, New York and Boston.
+There are 3 grandchildren (so far) in Israel and 3 in Baltimore.